brookshelley/brookshelley/content/books.md

 ## 2022 {#2022}

+**The Haunting of Tram Car 015**

+A fun introduction to a magical alt-Cairo.
+I’ve had a harder time finishing Clark’s Ring Shout and perhaps prefer his short fiction.

+**The Caledonian Gambit**

+Space heists and spy stories are my jam.
+I loved this and hope that his other books return to the universe he created here, because it seems full of intrigue and possibility.

 **The Goblin Emperor**

 The number of characters with similar names was baffling at times, especially for such a densely woven tale of intrigue, but on balance I enjoyed the story.